 The exemptions are consistent with limitations in FP1.4 (see FP1.4).

-PART F2 SANITARY AND OTHER FACILITIES
+Part F2 Sanitary and other facilities

+Objective

+FO2

+The Objective of this Part is to-

-- (a) safeguard occupants from illness caused by infection; and - (b) safeguard occupants from loss of amenity arising from the absence of adequate personal hygiene facilities; and - (c) enable occupants to carry out laundering; and - (d) provide for facilities to enable food preparation; and - (e) enable unconscious occupants of sanitary compartments to be removed from the compartment.
+- (a) safeguard occupants from illness caused by infection; and

+- (b) safeguard occupants from loss of amenity arising from the absence of adequate personal hygiene facilities; and

+- (c) enable occupants to carry out laundering; and

+- (d) provide for facilities to enable food preparation; and

+- (e) enable unconscious occupants of sanitary compartments to be removed from the compartment.

+Examples

 - The BCA requires sanitary facilities to be installed at a rate based on the number of people in a building.
-If insufficient, unacceptable queuing may result. - Loss of amenity can occur if users are not provided with sufficient privacy.
+If insufficient, unacceptable queuing may result.

+- Loss of amenity can occur if users are not provided with sufficient privacy.

-Adequate laundry and cooking facilities should be available to health-care buildings and earlychildhood centres, as well as residents of Class 2 buildings and Class 4 parts of a building.
+Adequate laundry and cooking facilities should be available to health-care buildings and early-childhood centres, as well as residents of Class 2 buildings and Class 4 parts of a building.

+Functional Statements

+FF2.1

+A building is to be provided with-

-- (a) suitable sanitary facilities and space and facilities for personal hygiene; and - (b) adequate means for the prevention of contaminants to hot water, warm water and cooling water systems.
+- (a) suitable sanitary facilities and space and facilities for personal hygiene; and

+- (b) adequate means for the prevention of contaminants to hot water, warm water and cooling water systems.

+FF2.2

+A building is to be provided with-

-- (a) space or facilities for laundering; and - (b) suitable means for the sanitary disposal of waste water.
+- (a) space or facilities for laundering; and

+- (b) suitable means for the sanitary disposal of waste water.

+Application:

 FF2.2 only applies to-

 - (a) a Class 2 building or Class 4 part of a building; and

 - (b) a Class 9a health-care building; and

 - (c) a Class 9b early childhood centre; and

 - (d) a Class 9c building.

 Health-care buildings, early-childhood centres, Class 2 and 9c buildings and Class 4 parts of a building must be provided with laundry facilities.
 Under the FF2.2 Application provision, FF2.2 does not apply to any other buildings.

 Class 2 and 9c buildings and Class 4 parts of a building are required to have laundry facilities and means to dispose of waste water because occupation is generally of a permanent nature.
 This is not the case in other buildings.
 For example, a hotel, motel or boarding school may have its own laundry facilities, or have an arrangement with a commercial laundry.
 Sole-occupancy units in Class 3 buildings are not occupied by the same people for extended periods of time, so they are not required to be provided with laundry facilities or means to dispose of waste water.

+FF2.3

+A building is to be provided with-

-- (a) space and facilities for the preparation and cooking of food; and - (b) suitable means for the sanitary disposal of associated waste water.
+- (a) space and facilities for the preparation and cooking of food; and

+- (b) suitable means for the sanitary disposal of associated waste water.

+Application:

 FF2.3 only applies to-

 - (a) a Class 2 building or Class 4 part of a building; and

 - (b) a Class 9a health-care building; and

 - (c) a Class 9b early childhood centre; and

 - (d) a Class 9c building.